3L0C/wk/README.md

 Chords and prefixes are standard fare in the realm of key chords, so what the heck is a chord array?
-Well, mostly syntactic sugar so you do not have to repeat yourself when it comes to chords that are very simlar but only differ in slightly different ways.
+Well, mostly syntactic sugar so you do not have to repeat yourself when it comes to chords that are very similar but only differ in slightly different ways.

 ```